netdata/netdata-ui/src/components/table/README.md

 - Leaving accessor pointing to object, and providing custom sort/groupBy functions.
 More tricky, and the library doc is somewhat uncertain about various cases.

+### Passing custom props to the table

+Any additional props passed to the table are available to access from columns schema rendering in runtime So, if you need to pass a handler for some button inside the cell, feel free to do it.

 ### Typical usage:

 May vary.
 Fun aside, component usage practices are volatile right now.